 In this new episode of the ‘Inside the Archive’ series, Senior Executive Partner at Foster + Partners, Nigel Dancey reminisces how he came to work with the group as well as how the office started with limited technologies distinct from today.
 Dancey evokes the Comcast tower project and the McLaren Production Centre, projects in which he collaborated and that both were special to him.

-In the eighteenth episode of our ‘Inside the Archive’ series, Senior Executive Partner at Foster + Partners, Spencer de Grey, shares his first encounter with the practice.
+In the nineteenth episode of our ‘Inside the Archive’ series, Senior Executive Partner at Foster + Partners, Spencer de Grey, shares his first encounter with the practice.
 One lunchtime in February 1973, de Grey was “completely overwhelmed” by a talk on the glass wall of the Willis Faber & Dumas building in Ipswich.
 The opportunity to work with Norman Foster made him feel “inspired and excited”, though he did not foresee still working with him some forty-six years later.

 Starting his narration at the end of the seventies oil crisis period, in this episode of the ‘Inside the Archive’ series, Designer David Nelson recalls his beginning in the practice in 1976 as well as his collaborative projects with the group before stressing the importance of listening, delegating and encouraging fellow professionals.

 From his final year out at the Leicester School of Architecture to becoming a significant contributor to Foster’s projects, in this episode of the 'Inside the Archive' series, Architect Ken Shuttleworth walks us through his work experience and shares the many lessons learnt during his time with Norman Foster and the team.